8 Lesser Known Things To Do In London

 Read Emily’s full article on her blog – click here.

-THE TOP 5 THINGS TO DO THIS CHRISTMAS IN LONDON
+THE TOP 5 THINGS TO DO IN LONDON DURING CHRISTMAS

 When it comes to Christmas, it’s fair to say London (along with New York and Hamburg in my personal opinion) is one of the absolute best places to be to get into the festive spirit.
 Whether it’s the Christmas lights on regents street, the beautifully lit department stores or the plethora of pop ups and Christmas events that go on in and around the city I call home.